 Students may take one of their two option papers outside of the department.
-Permission must be sought from the Director of Taught Courses, the supervisor, and the department offering the alternative option.
-The student must also complete an application form, available here, and return it to the Graduate Studies Administrator by the end of Week 6.
+Permission must be sought from the DGS, the supervisor, and the department offering the alternative option.
+The student must also complete an application form, available here, and return it along with their option choices to the Graduate Studies Administrator by the end of Week 6.